wp-plugins/underconstruction/readme.txt

 You enter the contents of the entire HTML file.
 You can include inline styles, or links to external style sheets and external images.

+= I have a question you didn't answer! =
+Post a message on the [underConstruction page](http://masseltech.com/plugins/underConstruction/ "underConstruction page") and leave a message in the comments if you have a question that needs answering!

 == Screenshots ==